-The injectable form is heparin (or similar injections called low molecular weight heparins (LMWHs)).
+The injectable form is heparin (or similar injections called LMWHs).
 Standard heparin is given intravenously (IV), which means directly into a vein - usually in the arm.
 It is used for high-risk PEs and also in patients with certain medical problems - such as chronic kidney disease.
 LMWH is injected into the skin on the lower tummy (abdomen).
 There are different brands of heparin injection; the common ones you might see used are Clexane® and Fragmin®.

 The tablets or syrup are often called warfarin.
-However, a medicine called rivaroxaban may be used instead of warfarin.
+However, other medicines called direct oral anticoagulants are being increasingly used.
+This includes medicines such as rivaroxaban, apixaban or edoxaban.
+They are used instead of warfarin.
 Outside the UK, other medicines may be used which are similar to warfarin.
 They all belong to the group known as oral anticoagulants.